-- 3.1.1 Restated Certificate of Incorporation of Synta Pharmaceuticals Corp. (incorporated by reference to Exhibit 3.2 to the Registrant's Registration Statement on Form S-1/A filed January 23, 2007 (File No. 333-138894)). - 3.1.2 Certificate of Amendment to the Restated Certificate of Incorporation of Synta Pharmaceuticals Corp., filed with the Secretary of State of Delaware on June 13, 2013 (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed June 17, 2013 (File No. 001-33277)). - 31.1 Certification of principal executive officer under Section 302(a) of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of principal financial officer under Section 302(a) of the Sarbanes-Oxley Act of 2002. - 32.1 Certifications of the principal executive officer and the principal financial officer under Section 906 of the Sarbanes-Oxley Act of 2002. - 101\\ The following materials from Synta Pharmaceuticals Corp.'s Quarterly Report on Form 10-Q for the quarter ended June 30, 2013, formatted in XBRL (eXtensible Business Reporting Language): (i) the Unaudited Condensed Consolidated Balance Sheets, (ii) the Unaudited Condensed Consolidated Statements of Operations, (iii) the Unaudited Condensed Consolidated Statements of Comprehensive Loss, (iv) the Unaudited Condensed Consolidated Statements of Cash Flows, and (v) Notes to Unaudited Condensed Consolidated Financial Statements.
+- (a) Exhibits - 31.1 Certification of principal executive officer under Section 302(a) of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of principal financial officer under Section 302(a) of the Sarbanes-Oxley Act of 2002. - 32.1 Certifications of the principal executive officer and the principal financial officer under Section 906 of the Sarbanes-Oxley Act of 2002. - The following materials from Synta Pharmaceuticals Corp.'s Quarterly Report on Form 10-Q for the quarter ended September 30, 2013, formatted in XBRL (eXtensible Business Reporting Language): (i) the Unaudited Condensed Consolidated Balance Sheets as of September 30, 2013 and December 31, 2012, (ii) the Unaudited Condensed Consolidated Statements of Operations for the three and nine months ended September 30, 2013 and 2012, (iii) the Unaudited Condensed Consolidated Statements of Comprehensive Loss for the three and nine months ended September 30, 2013 and 2012, (iv) the Unaudited Condensed Consolidated Statements of Cash Flows for the nine months ended September 30, 2013 and 2012, and (v) Notes to Unaudited Condensed Consolidated Financial Statements.